 Lloydminster Cultural & Science Centre, Lloydminster, SK • October 6 – November 17, 2018

-Prizes, presented at an Awards Ceremony following the jurying process, celebrate excellence in craft media as well as outstanding works of creativity and innovation in craft!
-Awards are presented to celebrate excellence in each craft medium as well as outstanding works of creativity and innovation.
-The Awards Ceremony took place on Saturday, June 24, 2017 at 7 pm at The Refinery Arts & Spirit Centre in Saskatoon, and was followed by a Gala Reception at the SCC Gallery.
-View Award Winners
+The Awards Ceremony took place on Saturday, June 24, 2017 at The Refinery Arts & Spirit Centre in Saskatoon, and was followed by a Gala Reception at the SCC Gallery.
+View the Award Winners here.

 History & Background